-• Hydrogen economy and materials: are there any troubles on the road to hydrogen civilisation?
+• Hydrogen economy and materials - Are there any troubles on the road towards a hydrogen civilisation?

 To know more about the HTM community and HTM conferences, please see the International Journal of Hydrogen Energy (1997, Vol. 22, Nos.
 2-3; 1999, Vol. 24, No. 9; 2002, Vol. 27, Nos.
 7-8; 2006, Vol. 31, No. 2).
-Additional information can be found on our website: http://donntu.edu.ua/hydrogen/.
+Additional information can be found on our website (http://donntu.edu.ua/hydrogen/).

-The Fifth International HTM Conference 'Hydrogen Economy and Hydrogen Treatment of Materials' (HTM-2007) was held on 22-25 May 2007 in Donetsk, Ukraine.
-Scientists and engineers, representatives of 28 countries, participated.
-Proceedings of HTM-2007 (two volumes, 952 pp.) were published before the conference.
+The Fifth International HTM Conference 'Hydrogen Economy and Hydrogen Treatment of Materials' (HTM 2007) was held on 22-25 May 2007 in Donetsk, Ukraine.
+Scientists and engineers representing 28 countries, participated.
+The proceedings of HTM 2007 (two volumes, 952 pages) were published before the conference.

-There was discussion on the progress of humankind along the ecologically clean vector 'hydrogen energy \rightarrow hydrogen economy \rightarrow hydrogen civilisation', and the 'Memorandum on a Novel IAHE Conception of Hydrogen Civilisation of the Future: Historical Aspects and New Challenges of the Present Day' was adopted.
+There was discussion of the progress of humankind along the ecologically clean vector 'hydrogen energy $\rightarrow$ hydrogen economy $\rightarrow$ hydrogen civilisation' and the Memorandum on a Novel IAHE Conception of Hydrogen Civilization of the Future: Historical Aspects and New Challenges of the Present Day was adopted.
 The memorandum provides the historical and theoretical background of the transition into the era of hydrogen civilisation.

-The HTM-2007 conference also carefully discussed the problem of hydrogen materials, and its important aspects were understood.
-One of these was: "The main challenge is to prevent, in the near future, a commercialization crisis in the hydrogen economy induced by a deficiency in platinum metals."
+The HTM 2007 conference also carefully discussed the problem of hydrogen materials and its important aspects were understood.
+One of these is: "The main challenge is to prevent, in the near future, a commercialization crisis in the hydrogen economy induced by a deficiency in platinum metals."
 In 10-15 years, the demand of the hydrogen economy for platinum metals will be as much as 180-200 tonnes per year.
-That will provoke a crisis of supply in the platinum metals market and hence a crisis in the development of the hydrogen economy.
+That will provoke a crisis of supply in the platinum metals market and, hence, a crisis in the development of the hydrogen economy.
 Without any doubt, the world hydrogen and platinum communities' attention must be focused on this crucial problem.

-This special issue of IJNHPA presents a possibility for its readers to get acquainted with some representatives of the HTM community and their reports at the Fifth International HTM Conference.
+This special issue of IJNHPA and the previous one (2008, Vol. 1, No. 4) present a possibility for its readers to get acquainted with some representatives of the HTM community and their reports at the Fifth International HTM Conference.